jhmejia/superfrog-scheduler/README.md

-# Super Frog Webtech project
+# Super Frog Scheduler project

-This is the readme
+This is the codebase for the SuperFrog scheduler

 ## Authors

 - [@J4Ninja](https://www.github.com/J4Ninja)